Vijayalakshmimp/Module-5/Multilevel_Inheritence.md

 ## 🎯 Aim

-To write a Python program that uses multilevel inheritance to get and display a person’s name, age, and location.
+To write a Python program that uses multilevel inheritance to get and display a person’s name, age, and salary.

 ## 🧠 Algorithm